tangfeixiong/chef-repo/README.md

 --------

 Every Chef installation needs a Chef Repository.
 This is the repository that **baremetalcloud** has setup to help users deploy OpenStack clusters.
-It currently supports Ubuntu 12.04 and installs the OpenStack Grizzly version.
+It currently supports Ubuntu 12.04 and installs the OpenStack Havana version.

 The installation is based on an environment file that has definitions for Compute, Network, Image, Block Storage and Monitoring services, which can be customized for each deployment.
 This give us the flexibility to create OpenStack clusters as a service.